-When referring to the college president, a vice president, an assistant vice president or a dean, the title should precede the name and always be capitalized.
+When referring to the college president, vice president, assistant vice president or dean, the title should precede the name and always be capitalized.

 Assistant Vice President of Vending Machines and Snack Foods Ronald McDonald will report on the school’s higher cholesterol initiatives.